 Many a domestic accident of senior citizens happens in or near the bathroom.
 This is because it involves water – which makes the floor slippery – and because using the toilet in unavoidable.
 But some things can be done to avoid accidents:

-- Install bars wherever it seems like they might need it.
+- Install bars wherever it seems like they might need them.
 This will allow the elderly to hold on and avoid a fall.

 - Consider putting in a bathing chair so the senior citizen will not have to stand while taking a bath.

-- Make using the toilet a more accessible affair by raising the toilet seat or by attaching handles which they can hold while sitting down or getting up.
+- Make using the toilet a more accessible affair by raising the toilet seat or by attaching handles that they can hold while sitting down or getting up.